Hong Kong identity card: Use as a travel document

-Some foreign territories require Hong Kong Special Administrative Region passport holders to present their HKID as well to benefit from a visa exemption scheme: these places include Guam and the Northern Mariana Islands.
+Some foreign territories require Hong Kong Special Administrative Region passport holders to present their HKID as well to benefit from a visa exemption scheme.
+These places include Guam and the Northern Mariana Islands.
 Only HKSAR passport holders who were not born in Hong Kong or Macau are required to possess HKID when entering Taiwan.

 HKID holders who possess right of abode or right to land are automatically eligible to use the e-Channel when arriving at or departing from Hong Kong.
 The e-Channel is not available when using an HKSAR passport and the person must clear immigration at an inspection counter if he or she arrives at or depart from a port of entry without HKID.
 Non-permanent residents are also eligible if they hold a Hong Kong Document of Identity for Visa Purposes or if they are successfully registered for e-Channel.

 Replacement schedule

-The current replacement schedule is complete, but an extension has been granted to 3rd March 2023 for replacements at the Smart Identity Card Replacement Centres.
-The extension was given as many citizens returned to Hong Kong after the government lifted pandemic hotel quanrantine restrictions.
-Appointments must be made to attend the Smart Identity Card Replacement Centres.
-On 4th March 2023 onwards, replacement cards will be issued by the Registration of Persons Office.
-Immigration officers will continue to visit eligible residential care homes to provide on-site identity card replacement services.

-Hong Kong residents who cannot have their identity cards replaced due to their absence from Hong Kong can apply for a replacement within 30 days upon their return to Hong Kong.
-Residents staying in Hong Kong for less than 30 days upon their return will not infringe the relevant laws of failing to apply for replacement of their identity cards during that period of stay.
+The Territory-wide Identity Card Replacement Exercise has ended.
+Eligible members of the public who have yet to apply for the new smart identity card should apply at the Registration of Persons - Kwun Tong Office, Immigration Headquarters, 61 Po Yap Road, Tseung Kwan O, New Territories.
+3rd Floor of Administration Tower for registration service; or 1st Floor of Administration Tower for collection service.
+Nearest MTR station is Tseung Kwan O, using exit B1.
+On-site Identity Card Replacement Service will continuously be provided to residential care homes (RCHs) and persons with disabilities (PwDs) across the territory.
+The old form of the smart identity cards will be invalidated in 2025.